w3c/wai-fundamentals-overview/content/foundations-course.md

 - people with disabilities

 ## What you’ll learn
-From this course you will learn:
+Here are a few of the many things that you will learn from this course:

 - How people with disabilities use digital technology
 - The principles of designing and developing accessibly: Perceivable, Operable, Understandable, and Robust (POUR)
 - The W3C Web Content Accessibility Guidelines (WCAG) and other international standards for accessibility